iterorganization/IMAS-MUSCLE3/docs/source/actor_sink_source.rst

   - ***t_min***: (float) Minimum time value for loading timeslices.
 Defaults to None.
   - ***t_max***: (float) Maximum time value for loading timeslices.
 Defaults to None.
   - ***interpoation_method***: (int) Which IMAS interpolation ethod to use for source.
 Defaults to CLOSEST_INTERP.
+  - ***sink_mode***: (string) Mode argument for DBEntry. 'w' means you always overwrite your full data entry. 'x' means you are not allowed to overwrite old data.
+Defaults to 'x'.

 Available Ports
 ---------------